arashnh11/Tetrahedra_pack/README.md

 8) If checks passed, add tetrahedron to the pack
 9) Continue searching for new candidates as described in 4-6

-Note:
+Notes for furture improvements:
-Further optmization can be achieved by evaluating the packing density for
+-- Further optmization can be achieved by evaluating the
-	different face selections
-	different propgation directions

-and keep those tetrahedra which provides higher density
+	packing density for different face selections different propgation directions and keep those tetrahedra which provides higher density.

+-- Another dimension to the shceme complexity can be addded
+    by rotating/translation of the base bipyramid

+Notes for execution on a Linux machine:

+1) Download the package from github at: git@github.com:arashnh11/Tetrahedra_pack.git

+2) Extract the files and then open a terminal: cd Tetrahedra_pack cd Build make